pivotal/docs-tap/learning-center/workshop-content/workshop-runtime.hbs.md

 ## <a id="running-steps"></a> Running steps on container start

-To run a script that makes use of the earlier environment variables when the container is started, and to perform tasks such as pre-create YAML/JSON resource definitions with values filled out, you can add an executable shell script to the `workshop/setup.d` directory.
+To run a script that makes use of the earlier environment variables when the container is started, and to perform tasks such as pre-create YAML or JSON resource definitions with values filled out, you can add an executable shell script to the `workshop/setup.d` directory.
 The name of the executable shell script must have a `.sh` suffix to be recognized and run.

 If the container is restarted, the setup script runs again in the new container.
 If the shell script is performing actions against the Kubernetes REST API using kubectl or by using another means, the actions it performs must be tolerant of running more than once.